Otolaryngology–Head and Neck Surgery

-There are nerves that are responsible for detecting odors located in the upper part of the nasal cavity.
-Smell loss happens when there is a blockage of airflow getting to those nerves (perhaps by chronic rhinosinusitis or swelling of nose), or when there is direct damage to the nerves or to the areas of the brain where that sense of smell is processed (perhaps by viral infection or head trauma).
+Smell loss happens when there is a blockage of airflow getting to the nerves responsible for detecting odors, direct damage to the nerves, or direct damage to the areas of the brain where the sense of smell is processed.

 Besides the loss of sense of smell, some patients experience a distorted smell, or a "phantom" smell (an odor that other people can't smell).

-But there are some patients with a true taste loss, though it is much less common than smell loss.
+There are some patients with a true taste loss, though it is much less common.
 It is difficult to have a complete taste loss, because taste is processed by the surface of the tongue and by three different nerves.
-It is more common to have decreased or altered taste (often described as “metallic”) than a total taste loss.
+It is more common to have decreased or altered taste (often described as "metallic") than a total taste loss.

 True taste loss has many causes, including infection, central brain disorders, nutritional deficits, or complications in surgery of the mouth or ear.

 - Dulled sense of smell

 - Weight loss

 Diagnosis and Treatment

 In many cases, the cause of taste loss is unknown.
 The ability to treat taste loss depends on the ability to identify the cause.
 Your physician will evaluate the smell/taste loss through an extensive discussion of your history and by an endoscopic examination of your nasal cavity.
 A smell test may also be performed.
 If smell loss is ruled out, we administer a taste test.
 Depending on the results, further testing such as an MRI or CT scan may be needed.